Wiz-IO/framework-sam-lora/arduino/libraries/Beelan-LoRaWAN/README.md

-    Not tested in LoRaWAN network
+    Not tested in LoRaWAN network ( I not have coordinator )

     Library info:
       https://github.com/BeelanMX/Beelan-LoRaWAN

     Edit:
-        SPI is renamed to RF
+        in library SPI is renamed to RF, RFClass point to internal sercom-spi